The embodied brain: Bridging the brain, body, and behavior with biorealistic neuromechanical models: Synergies with robotics and NeuroAI

-Neuroscience and robotics share a long history of mutual interest in understanding how autonomous agents---biological or artificial---are built to behave both flexibly and robustly in complex, unfamiliar environments \citep{ramdya_neuromechanics_2023}.
-Insights from studying animal behaviors have inspired the design of robots \cite{goldsmith_neurodynamic_2020,peng_learning_2020}, while robots have reciprocally served as physical platforms to test theories of neural control and sensorimotor integration \citep{stentiford_integrating_2022,chen_neurorobots_2020}.
-More recently, rapid progress in machine learning has renewed interest in the dialogue between artificial and biological intelligence.
-The term ``NeuroAI'' was coined to describe both the development of next-generation AI inspired by neuroscience \citep{zador_catalyzing_2023} and the use of AI systems to evaluate and refine neuroscientific hypotheses \citep{saxe_if_2020}.
-Neuromechanical models offer a natural bridge between these two areas: machine learning algorithms can be embodied in animal models to test if they can explain observed animal behaviors, and principles enabling biologically realistic neural controllers can be applied to improve AI systems.
+Neuroscience and robotics have long shared a common interest: understanding how autonomous agents---biological or artificial---behave both flexibly and robustly in complex environments \cite{ramdya_neuromechanics_2023}.
+Studies of animal behaviors have inspired robotic design \cite{goldsmith_neurodynamic_2020,peng_learning_2020,keller_intrinsic_2025}, while robots have served as physical testbeds for investigating neural control and sensorimotor integration in animals \cite{thandiackal_emergence_2021,goldsmith_neurodynamic_2020}.
+More recently, rapid progress in machine learning has renewed interest in the dialogue between artificial and biological intelligence under the framework of ``NeuroAI,'' which encompasses both neuroscience-inspired AI \cite{zador_catalyzing_2023} and the use of AI systems to evaluate and refine neuroscientific hypotheses \cite{saxe_if_2020}.
+Neuromechanical models provide a natural bridge between these two domains: (i) machine learning algorithms can be embodied in biologically realistic body models to test if they can explain observed animal behaviors and (ii) principles of biological behavioral control can be validated in simulation and used to improve AI systems.

-The most prominent integration between neuroscience and machine learning has been the use of reinforcement learning to replicate naturalistic behavior in animal body models.
-A particularly effective approach has been the use of \textit{imitation learning} \citep{bohez_imitate_2022,peng_learning_2020}, in which an autonomous agent learns from demonstrations rather by trying to achieve an abstract goal.
-Combined with advances in motion tracking and pose estimation, imitation learning has enabled realistic replication of experimentally recorded behaviors in neuromechanical models \citep{aldarondo_virtual_2024,vaxenburg_whole-body_2025,ozdil_musculoskeletal_2025}.
+A prominent aspect of integration between neuroscience and machine learning has been the use of reinforcement learning to replicate naturalistic behavior in biomechanical models.
+In particular, imitation learning (IL) \cite{bohez_imitate_2022,peng_learning_2020}, where autonomous agents learn directly from behavior recordings (``demonstrations'' in IL terminology) rather than abstract reward signals, has been especially effective.
+Combined with advances in motion tracking and pose estimation, IL has enabled realistic replication of experimentally recorded behaviors in neuromechanical models across species \cite{aldarondo_virtual_2024,vaxenburg_whole-body_2025,ozdil_musculoskeletal_2025,cotton_kintwin_2025,zhang_mimicmjx_2025} and allowed researchers to address a variety of neuroscientific questions \cite{aldarondo_virtual_2024,ozdil_musculoskeletal_2025,dewolf_neuro-musculoskeletal_2024}.